onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 Reusability
 ++++++++++++++++++++++++

-Properly (de)composing a VNF requires thinking about “reusability”.
+Properly (de)composing a VNF requires thinking about "reusability".
 Components should be designed to be reusable within the VNF as well as by other VNFs.
-The “single capability” principle aids in this requirement.
+The "single capability" principle aids in this requirement.
 If a VNFC could be reusable by other VNFs then it should be designed as its own single component VNF that may then be chained with other VNFs.
 Likewise, a VNF provider should make use of other common